-"Our customers are curious, technologyfriendly types."
+"Our customers are curious, technology-friendly types."
 Rupert Stadler day: standing in traffic means standing still, and standing still is the opposite of progress.
 We have the knowledge, the resources and the responsibility to participate in shaping the future.
-Prof. Smith: In the USA, just as elsewhere, the Audi brand stands for sophisticated, urban, technology-driven.
-When do you think we will see the first self-steering vehicle?

 Stadler: That is the kind of future scenario that we are developing as part of the Audi Urban Future Initiative, drawing in architects, urban planners and transportation experts.
 Anyone who is on the road in Beijing, Mumbai or Rio will realize the same thing every